 Two key settings control trailing behavior:

-Activation distance — How far in profit (in pips) the trade must be before trailing starts.
-Example: trail_activate: 30 means the trailing stop only kicks in after the trade is 30 pips in profit.
+Activation distance — How far in profit (in points) the trade must be before trailing starts.
+Example: trailing_activate: 300 means the trailing stop only kicks in after the trade is 300 points (30 pips) in profit.

 Trail distance — How far behind the current price the SL follows.
-Example: trail_distance: 15 means the SL stays 15 pips behind the best price reached.
+Example: trailing_distance: 150 means the SL stays 150 points (15 pips) behind the best price reached.

 {